7 Creative Gym Marketing Ideas you Shouldn’t Miss to Attract New Customers in 2021

 3. Use Facebook and Instagram to increase reach

-Social media is a free and effective way of marketing gyms.
+Social media is free and can turn out to be an effective way of marketing a gym.
 You can post the latest news about trends in fitness, upcoming classes in your gym, offers and discounts, etc. It’s not only a vital component of your gym marketing strategy but helps in boosting engagements with your existing customers.

 And once your members start liking, commenting, and sharing your posts, your gym will have a great social media presence in no time.
 Now how do you start with social media marketing for your gym?